The origin of X-ray coronae around simulated disc galaxies: Acknowledgements

 \section{Acknowledgements}

 AJK would like to thank Rob Crain and Jon Davies for a variety of engaging and informative discussions along with John Helly, Josh Borrow and Matthieu Schaller for their inexhaustible knowledge of all things EAGLE and hydrodynamics.
+We would also like to thank Joop Schaye and the anonymous referee for enlightening discussions and comments which significantly improved the manuscript.
 This work was supported by the Science and Technology Facilities Council (STFC) consolidated grant ST/P000541/1.
 AJK acknowledges an STFC studentship grant ST/S505365/1.
 CSF acknowledges support by the European Research Council (ERC) through Advanced Investigator grant DMIDAS (GA 786910).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.